Uruguay punish sluggish Russia to top Group A

 Russia battled valiantly and had a penalty appeal turned down after a VAR consultation late in the game, but there was little else to cheer the home fans.

-Reporting by Toby Davis, editing by Nick Mulvenney
+Reporting by Toby Davis, editing by Nick Mulvenney and Pritha Sarkar